kingston-hackSpace/Teensy/README.md

 - Install Teensyduino.
 This is an add-on for your Arduino IDE that will allow you to program Teensy boards.
 To install, follow the steps [here](https://www.pjrc.com/teensy/td_download.html)

 **On macOS**, Teensyduino installs a modified copy of Arduino IDE so you can use it with Teensy boards.
 In other words, you will se a "Teensyduino" Arduino IDE version.
-This is the one you will nee to use for this board.
+This is the one you will need to use for this board.

 **On Windows**, the Teensyduino installer adds Teensy support directly into your existing Arduino IDE installation.
 Further installation guidance [for Windows](https://www.youtube.com/watch?v=az9oHKhK7Uc)